go2sujeet/scripbox/readme.md

-# scribox is a simple hackable tool to do things offline and share it with others
+# scribox is a simple hackable tool written in RUST to do things offline and share it with others

-## Its tool which can be used todo general things like

 ## This tool is going tobe a cli tool first and the UI will be added later

+## Its tool which can be used todo general things like with

 ### Documents